marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 ### Slow old GitFlow
 Both our iOS and Android repos used the classic GitFlow branching structure for the longest time.
 If you’re not familiar with it, here’s a quick recap:

-Day-to-day code lands on `develop` over the span of a couple of weeks, after which a  `release` branches is cut.
+Day-to-day code lands on `develop` over the span of a couple of weeks, after which a  `release` branch is cut.
 The release candidate is tested and stabilized on the `release` branch before merging to `main` to trigger the deployment. `main` would then need re-merging with `develop`, to ensure those fixes made on `release` made it in to the next one.

 ![image](/assets/img/2024-09-05-gitflow-branching.png)
 *Dual-trunk branching with GitFlow*